-- Understand the scriptlib functions described in Appendix C, "Using the Script Library", page 99.

-- Familiarize yourself with the script templates provided in the following directory: /var/cluster/ha/resource_types/template
+- Understand the scriptlib functions described in Appendix B, "Using the Script Library" on page 91. - Familiarize yourself with the script templates provided in the following directory:

+'''

+/var/cluster/ha/resource_types/template

+'''

 - Read the man pages for the following commands:

-- cluster_mgr(1M)
+- cmgr

-- fs2d(1M)
+- fs2d

-- ha_cilog(1M)
+- ha_cilog

-- ha_cmsd(1M)
+- ha cmsd

-- ha_exec2(1M)
+- ha_exec2

-- ha_fsd(1M)
+- ha_fsd

-- ha_gcd(1M)
+- ha_gcd

-- $ha_ifd(1M)$
+- ha_ifd

-- ha_ifdadmin(1M)
+- ha ifdadmin

-- ha_macconfig2(1M)
+- ha_macconfig2

-- $ha_srmd(1M)$
+- ha_srmd

-- ha_statd2(1M)
+- ha_statd2

-- haStatus(1M)
+- haStatus

 - Familiarize yourself with the action scripts for other highly available services in /var/cluster/ha/resource_types that are similar to the scripts you wish to create.

 - Understand how to do the following actions for your application:

 - Verify that the resource is running

 - Verify that the resource can be run

-- Start the resource - Stop the resource - Check for the server processes - Do a simple query as a client and understand the expected response - Check for configuration file or directory existence (as needed) - Determine whether or not monitoring is required (see "Is Monitoring Necessary?", page 20).
-However, even if monitoring is not needed, a monitor script is still required; in this case, it can contain only a return-success function. - Determine if a resource type must be added to the cluster configuration database. - Understand the vendor-supplied startup and shutdown procedures. - Determine the configuration parameters for the application; these may be used in the action script and should be stored in the cluster database.
+- Start the resource - Stop the resource - Check for the server processes - Do a simple query as a client and understand the expected response - Check for configuration file or directory existence (as needed) - Determine whether or not monitoring is required (see "Is Monitoring Necessary?" on page 15).
+However, even if monitoring is not needed, a monitor script is still required; in this case, it can contain only a return-success function. - Determine if a resource type must be added to the cluster database. - Understand the vendor-supplied startup and shutdown procedures. - Determine the configuration parameters for the application; these may be used in the action script and should be stored in the cluster database.
 Action scripts may read from the database. - Determine whether the resource type can be restarted in the local node and whether this action makes sense.